-- HTML (how to write the code that displays the website - knowing how to write HTML code by hand eliminates code bloat produced by programs like Wordpress and Dreamweaver)
+- HTML - Knowing how to write HTML code by hand eliminates code bloat produced by programs like Wordpress and Dreamweaver

-- Marketing (knowlege of getting links, social networking and other means to gain traffic, visitors and sales)
+- Marketing - Knowing how to gather links, set up social networking and other means to gain traffic, visitors and sales

-- Setting up a Mobile design so the site displays well in desktop, tablet or small mobile devices.
+- Mobile design - so the website displays well in desktop, tablet or small mobile devices.

-Google still supplies about 85% of Internet traffic so checking Google's listing of designer sites in your area, is one way to determine how your site will rank if they design your website.
+Google still supplies about 85% of Internet traffic so checking Google's listing of designer sites is one way to determine how your site will rank if they design your website.

 Duplicate Titles and Descriptions

 Look to see if the titles of their pages (what shows up in search engine results) are all different and also the descriptions.
 If there are a lot of duplicate titles or descriptions, then the designer knows nothing about SEO. utilizing unique titles for each page and also descriptions that reflect the content of that page, are one of the most important keyword ranking tools in web design.
 If they don't do this then you would be wise to quit checking out this designer right now and find another one.

 Is the designer's website professional looking and clean cut or is it full of Google ads and affiliate banners or advertising links at the top of the home page?
 If it's the later keep looking for someone else because they are attempting to gain a living via advertising instead of their web design skills.

 Check out their mobile web design portfolio to get a better idea of their skill level.
 In the case of most website redesigns often the owner of the website wants to keep the original design so that isn't always a good reflection of the designer's capability.
 In that case look for custom designs by that company but keep in mind that the owner may have requested a design that the designer didn't necessarily approve of.